UWC Atlantic

-United World College of the Atlantic (UWC Atlantic), commonly known by its former name Atlantic College, is an independent boarding school in Llantwit Major in Wales.
+United World College of the Atlantic (UWC Atlantic), formerly Atlantic College, is an independent boarding school in Llantwit Major in Wales.
 Founded in 1962, it was the first of the United World Colleges and was among the first educational institutions in the world to follow an international curriculum.
 It helped create the International Baccalaureate Diploma Programme in the 1960s.

-It is attended by approximately 350 students from more than 90 countries, with students including refugees and victims of war, members of persecuted communities, and members of royal families and political dynasties from around the world.
-The majority of its students are selected internationally through their National Committees which facilitate nationwide selection processes across the world in over 120 countries, and help fund student education through partial or full scholarships.
+The college is attended by approximately 350 students from more than 90 countries, with students including refugees and victims of war, members of persecuted communities, and members of royal families and political dynasties from around the world.
+The majority of its students are selected internationally through their UWC National Committees which facilitate nationwide selection processes across the world in over 120 countries, and help fund student education through partial or full scholarships.
 Over 65% of students who apply through these national committees receive some form of scholarship or financial aid awards.
+The total fees per year are around $75,000 US Dollars.

 In addition to the IBDP, UWC Atlantic places student participation in community service at its core.
 It is known for its liberal education, its global ethos, and its strong focus on local and global development and sustainability.

 History

 Atlantic College was founded by Kurt Hahn, a German educationalist who had previously set up the Schule Schloss Salem and the Stiftung Louisenlund in Germany, Gordonstoun School in Scotland, and the Outward Bound movement.
 Hahn founded the college as a practical response to the search for new and peaceful solutions in a post-war world riven by political, racial and economic divisions.

 Hahn had been invited by British Air Marshal Sir Lawrence Darvall to address the NATO Defence College in 1955, where he saw former enemies from several nations working together towards a common goal, and realised how much more could be done to overcome the hostility of the Cold War if young people from different nations could be brought together in a similar way.
 He envisaged a college for students who were already grounded in their own cultures but impressionable enough to learn from others.
 Drawn from all nations, the students would be selected purely on merit and potential, regardless of race, religion, nationality and background.
-The college was the result of Kurt Hahn's vision and the work of individuals such as the founding Headmaster Rear Admiral Desmond Hoare, Director of Studies Robert Blackburn, Air Marshal Sir Lawrance Darvall, Alec Peterson (who established the curriculum for the college, and later served as the International Baccalaureate's first director-general), and Antonin Besse, who donated St Donat's Castle for the college's premises.
+The college was the result of Kurt Hahn's vision and the work of individuals such as the founding Headmaster Rear Admiral Desmond Hoare, Director of Studies Robert Blackburn, Air Marshal Lawrance Darvall, Alec Peterson (who established the curriculum for the college, and later served as the International Baccalaureate's first director-general), and Antonin Besse, who donated St Donat's Castle for the college's premises.